dotlang/language/doc/RFE.md

 - if you write `var s : Shape = %Shape(myCircle)` st=dt=Shape
 - It is better if only empty types have different dynamic type.
 Because in case of Circle->Shape, maybe the Shape type has some methods that are overriden in Circle.
 And when Shape methods call eachother, they expect their own methods to be executed.
 Otherwise unexpected things may happen.

-? - Can't we just use functions instead of empty types?
+Y - Can't we just use functions instead of empty types?
 What is the purpose of an interface?
 To define a set of behavior -> To define a set of functions.
 So why not use functions themselves instad of adding this new interface concept.
 example: